callMeHama/Language-and-Studies/README.md

 - and SQL for creating a relational database.

 The tools and editors used in developing the system are:
-- Visual Studio (Optional),
+- Visual Studio Code (Optional),
 - Xampp with phpMyAdmin and Apache activated.

 There are some issues in the system, however, one of them is in image display as well as some code inconsistencies.
 For example, there is the display of database elements.
 Articles and materials are displayed using a for loop, that handles errors relating to inexistence of matching materials.
 Such structure may be inefficient in the long run, because with an auto incremented ID, the more you delete from feedback the more unnecessary requests from database are made and handled.
-Other displays however include a while loop, which is less complex and seemingly does not make unnecessary requests the way a for loop does.
+Other displays, however, include a while loop, which is less complex and seemingly does not make unnecessary requests the way a for loop does.
+This may be fixed soon..

 Other problems include:
 - Updated profile picture display requiring refresh of the page,
-- Disturbing refresh on submission, which is the default state of PHP,
+- Disturbing refresh on submission, which is default with PHP,
 - Materials inserted do not include their post images.
 - No filtering for resources depending on the source they are attributed to